-The School of Information will host the 2nd biannual Marantz Picturebook Research Symposium on August 5 to 7, 2018, at Kent State University.
-This symposium is graciously funded by Dr. Kenneth and Sylvia Marantz (featured in image above) and it honors the couple's lifelong dedication to the art of the picturebook.
+The School of Information hosted the 2nd biannual Marantz Picturebook Research Symposium on Aug.
+5-7, 2018 at Kent State University.
+This symposium is graciously funded by Dr. Kenneth and Sylvia Marantz (featured in image above) and it honors the couple's lifelong dedication to the art of the picture book.

-"Comics and the Graphic Narrative: The Future of the Movement” is the theme of this event.
-While superheroes are most closely associated with comics and graphic novels, this format spans all genres and introduces the reader to diverse stories and characters focusing on political, historical, societal, cultural, and popular issues.
-Plenary addresses will include original, interdisciplinary research in areas related to comics and graphic novels and will feature comics creators.
-Breakout sessions,exhibits, posters, and panels will further expand this popular topic.
+"Comics and the Graphic Narrative: The Future of the Movement” was the theme of this event.
+While superheroes are most closely associated with comics and graphic novels, this format spanned all genres and introduced the reader to diverse stories and characters focusing on political, historical, societal, cultural, and popular issues.
+Plenary addresses included original, interdisciplinary research in areas related to comics and graphic novels and featured comics creators.
+Breakout sessions,exhibits, posters, and panels further expanded this popular topic.